 Martina is a freelance content creator focused on SEO Copywriting -and a total travel-head!
 Originally from Buenos Aires, she has lived in Denmark, briefly in Italy, New Zealand, and has traveled extensively through South America, Europe, and Asia.

 A lover of culture, food, and the outdoors, she started The Global Curious to share her top tips on travel, gear, and expat life!

-What to Read in Mexico
+What to Read in Argentina

 Where would we be without the trusty Lonely Planet Mexico book?!?
 It really is the best all-around guide to Mexico.
 The only issue I ever have with these books is that often the information can be outdated, but if you want to really explore Mexico, not just the tourist trail version of Mexico then get this book on your Kindle.
 It’s oftern free if you have a kindle unlimited subscription.